vialer/vialer-js/README.md

 plugin installation.

 The desktop version doesn't have a distribution channel yet, except for npm.
-Check out the [installation](tutorial-install.html) manual for detailed information on how to install Click-to-dial from source.
+Check out the [documentation](https://voipgrid.github.io/click-to-dial/) for detailed information on how to install Click-to-dial from source.